vegaprotocol/documentation/docs/api/vega-wallet/reference/core/openrpc.md

 ---
-    title: OpenRPC
+    title: OpenRPC Wallet API
-    description: See all the JSON-RPC methods.
-    sidebar_position: 1
 ---
 - [client.connect_wallet](#clientconnect_wallet): Initiates a connection between a wallet and a third-party application.
 - [client.disconnect_wallet](#clientdisconnect_wallet): Ends the connection between the third-party application and the wallet.
 - [client.list_keys](#clientlist_keys): Returns the keys the user has allowed the third-party application to have access to.
 - [client.sign_transaction](#clientsign_transaction): Sign a transaction without sending it.
 - [client.send_transaction](#clientsend_transaction): Send a transaction to the network.
+- [client.check_transaction](#clientcheck_transaction): Check a transaction or a bundle of transactions and send them to the network.
 - [client.get_chain_id](#clientget_chain_id): Returns the chain ID of the network in use.
 - [admin.create_wallet](#admincreate_wallet): Creates a wallet with its first key-pair.
 - [admin.import_wallet](#adminimport_wallet): Import a wallet with its first key-pair with a recovery phrase and a key derivation version.